Vietnamese language: Geographic distribution

 As the national language, Vietnamese is the lingua franca in Vietnam.
 It is also spoken by the Jing people traditionally residing on three islands (now joined to the mainland) off Dongxing in southern Guangxi Province, China.
 A large number of Vietnamese speakers also reside in neighboring countries of Cambodia and Laos.

 In the United States, Vietnamese is the sixth most spoken language, with over 1.5 million speakers, who are concentrated in a handful of states.
 It is the third-most spoken language in Texas and Washington; fourth-most in Georgia, Louisiana, and Virginia; and fifth-most in Arkansas and California.
-Vietnamese is the fourth most spoken language in Australia, after Arabic, Mandarin and English.
+Vietnamese is the third most spoken language in Australia other than English, after Mandarin and Arabic.
 In France, it is the most spoken Asian language and the eighth most spoken immigrant language at home.